ADMIXTOOLS is a widely used software package for calculating admixture statistics and testing population admixture hypotheses.

 awk/shell scripting and manual editing to create different configuration files.
 These are then passed as command-line arguments to one of ADMIXTOOLS commands, and control how to run a particular analysis.
 The results are then redirected to another file, which has to be parsed by the user to extract values of interest, often using command-line utilities again or (worse) by manual copy-pasting.
 Finally, the processed results are analysed in R, Excel or another program.

-This workflow is very cumbersome, especially if one wants to explore many hypotheses involving different combinations of populations.
+This workflow can be a little cumbersome, especially if one wants to explore many hypotheses involving different combinations of populations.
 Most importantly, however, it makes it difficult to follow the rules of best practice for reproducible science, as it is nearly impossible to construct reproducible automated “pipelines”.

 This R package makes it possible to perform all stages of an ADMIXTOOLS analysis entirely from R. It provides a set of convenient functions that completely remove the need for “low level” configuration of individual ADMIXTOOLS programs, allowing users to focus on the analysis itself.

-Furthermore, you need to make sure that R can find ADMIXTOOLS binaries on the
+Furthermore, you also need to make sure that R can find ADMIXTOOLS binaries on the

 This is all the code that you need to perform ADMIXTOOLS analyses using this package!
 No shell scripting, no copy-pasting and manual editing of text files.
 The only thing you need is a working ADMIXTOOLS installation and a path to EIGENSTRAT data (a trio of ind/snp/geno files), which we call